List of vice presidents of the Maldives

-The vice president of the Maldives is the second highest official in the executive branch of the government of the Maldives, after the president, and is first in the presidential line of succession.
-The office of the vice president has been pivotal in maintaining governmental continuity, stepping in during the president's absence or incapacity.
-As outlined in Article 112 of the Constitution of the Maldives, the vice president is tasked with supporting the president in carrying out their duties and responsibilities.
-If the office of president becomes vacant due to death, resignation, or removal from office, the vice president will succeed to the presidency.
+The Vice President of the Maldives is the second highest official in the executive branch of the government of the Maldives, after the president, and is first in the presidential line of succession.
+As outlined in Article 112 of the Constitution of the Maldives, the Vice President is tasked with supporting the president in carrying out their duties and responsibilities.
+If the office of the President becomes vacant due to any reason, the Vice President succeeds to the presidency.

-In accordance with Article 107(b) of the Constitution, if the vice president assumes the presidency due to a vacancy, this will only count as a full presidential term if there are at least two years remaining in the original term.
-If the president is temporarily unable to perform the duties of office, he must inform the Speaker of the People's Majlis in writing and transfer responsibilities to the vice president.
-The president can resume office after informing the Speaker in writing.
-If the president cannot provide this notification due to incapacity, the vice president, with the approval of a cabinet majority, will take over the responsibilities.
-The vice president will assume the duties until the president is able to return and inform the Speaker in writing.
+In accordance with Article 107(b) of the Constitution, if the Vice President assumes the presidency due to a vacancy, this will only count as a full presidential term if there are at least two years remaining in the original term.
+If the President is temporarily unable to perform the duties of office, he must inform the Speaker of the People's Majlis in writing and transfer responsibilities to the Vice President.
+The President can resume office after informing the Speaker in writing.
+If the President cannot provide this notification due to incapacity, the Vice President, with the approval of a Cabinet majority, will take over the responsibilities.
+The Vice President will assume duties until the president is able to return and inform the Speaker in writing.